Noveau Story Formats

 It’s why nobody likes to handwrite on paper anymore.
 If you want maximum audience reach, digital is the way to go.

-A great way to add a life to the story, but obviously pricier.
-An audiobook of a CYOA is probably only going to feature the canonical ending, unless you’re willing to record every voiceline and turn it into a videogame.
+A great way to add a life to the story but pricy.
+Audiobooks of a CYOA is only going to feature the canonical ending, unless it’s a big videogame.

 Keywords: Podcast, radio, scriptwriting